rubocop/ruby-style-guide/README.md

     enabled = true if enabled.nil?
     ```

 * Use `&&=` to preprocess variables that may or may not exist.
+Using
-Using `&&=` will change the value only if it exists, removing the need to check its existence with `if`.
+  `&&=` will change the value only if it exists, removing the need to
+  check its existence with `if`.

     ```Ruby
     # bad
     if something
       something = something.downcase
     end

+    # bad
+    something = something ? nil : something.downcase

     # ok
     something = something.downcase if something